What To Do if Your ERISA

 Practice Limited to California

 Beware of those so-called "national" law firms that spend a lot of money on advertising to solicit ERISA disability clients from all over the United States.
 Frequently, their practices are not limited to a single area of law such as ERISA.
+In fact, be leery of any disability firm that routinely moves cases through their offices at a rate of only a few months per case.
 Their business model is to attract a large volume of cases, which generally means taking every case that comes in the door and shooting for any low-ball settlement they can get.
 The idea is to move as many clients through their revolving doors as fast as they can.
 The emphasis in on quantity, not quality and they'll sell out their client’s interest for a quick fee and then move on to the next case.

 ERISA is a very complicated and document-intensive area of law that simply does not lend itself to a "volume" practice (unlike other areas of law such as Social Security disability).
 Also, all federal circuits are not the same.
 California is in the Ninth Circuit and handling an ERISA benefit case in California requires an expert knowledge of the laws of this circuit.
 If a "national" law firm is based outside of California, its lawyers may have a limited knowledge of the case law and the unique court rules of this circuit.